KarlGW/azfunc/_examples/README.md

 * [`http-trigger`](./http-trigger/) - An HTTP trigger function with an HTTP output binding.
 * [`http-trigger-queue-output`](./http-trigger-queue-output/) An HTTP trigger function with a HTTP and a queue output binding.
 * [`queue-trigger`](./queue-trigger/) - A queue trigger function with a queue output binding.
+* [`service-bus-queue-trigger`](./service-bus-queue-trigger/) - A service bus queue trigger function with a service bus queue output binding.
 * [`timer-trigger`](./timer-trigger/) - A timer trigger function.